 If you are tired of the typical “big cities” and would like to explore the Indian villages, we can help you.
 Select some of the most enchanting of them all.
 Some of these are lesser-known places.
 Get ready to bring home several cherished memories.

-1. Enjoying the Solitude in Majuli, Assam
+1. Enjoying the Solitude in Majuli, An Indian villages in Assam

 Image by Dhrubazaan Photography via Wikipedia

 If you are tired of the pressure from work, and the constant chatter all around you, take a break for a few days and visit Majuli, Assam.
-It is actually a freshwater river island, with a total area of 650 sq.km.
+It is a freshwater river island, with a total area of 650 sq.km.
 Around the island, you have River Brahmaputra in the South and Subansiri and Kherkutia Xuti Rivers in the North.
 The people of the island have their own rich culture and tradition and follows Neo-Vaishnavism.